August 22, 2012

 There will also be six non-voting members of the committee.
 Non-voting members will include the following individuals:

-Lawrence Schovanec, who has served as dean of the College of Arts & Sciences since 2010, was recently named interim president by the chancellor and assumes the duties of president until a replacement is named.
+Lawrence Schovanec, who has served as dean of the College of Arts and Sciences since 2010, was recently named interim president by the chancellor and assumes the duties of president until a replacement is named.
 AGB Search has been retained to assist with the search committee.